About Hidalgo County

 Business & Licensing

 Business and licensing records in Hidalgo County are accessible through multiple government offices depending on the business type and regulatory requirements.
-The Hidalgo County Clerk's Office at 100 E. Cano Street, Edinburg, maintains Assumed Name Certificates (DBA - Doing Business As filings) for businesses operating under names different from the owner's legal name, as required by Texas Business & Commerce Code Section 71.002.
+Hidalgo County Clerk's Office at 100 E. Cano Street, Edinburg, maintains Assumed Name Certificates (DBA - Doing Business As filings) for businesses operating under names different from the owner's legal name, as required by Texas Business & Commerce Code Section 71.002.
 These filings cost approximately $16 and are searchable through the County Clerk's records system.

 3206 Plantation Grove Boulevard, Mission, TX 78572

-For comprehensive business entity information including corporations, limited liability companies, limited partnerships, and professional associations, the Texas Secretary of State maintains the statewide business database searchable free of charge at www.sos.state.tx.us/corp/sosda/index.shtml, providing entity status, registered agent information, filing history, and annual report compliance.
+For full business entity information including corporations, limited liability companies, limited partnerships, and professional associations, the Texas Secretary of State maintains the statewide business database searchable free of charge at www.sos.state.tx.us/corp/sosda/index.shtml, providing entity status, registered agent information, filing history, and annual report compliance.
 Sales tax permits are administered by the Texas Comptroller of Public Accounts and can be researched through the Comptroller's website.
 Professional licenses (medical, legal, cosmetology, real estate, etc.) are regulated by state licensing boards rather than county offices.

 Official Government Resources